bigbrozer/monitoring.nagios/docs/snmp.rst

  print "Descr: ", snmpquery['descr']
  print "Contact: ", snmpquery['contact']

 :data:`plugin` is a :class:`NagiosPluginSNMP` instance.

-Doing SNMP queries are available with the :attr:`snmp` attribute which is a :class:`ProbeSNMP` object.
+.. attribute:: NagiosPluginSNMP.snmp

-This attribute have a :meth:`get` method that needs a dict with a name for your OID as the key and the OID string as the value.
+    Instance of :class:`ProbeSNMP`.
+Use :meth:`get` and pass it a dict with a name for your OID as the key and the OID string as the value.
 You can check for many OIDs as you want, just add their names and the OID string to the dict.

 The :meth:`get` method returns a dict represented by :data:`snmpquery` with key as the name you defined and as the value it will be the result of the SNMP get query.
 For